Instant Pot Wild Mushroom Leek Risotto

 The funny thing is that the Instant Pot is better than everything I own because you can sauté, slow cook, and pressure cook in one phenomenal appliance.

-I purchased this one (this link contains affiliate links and I do get a percentage of sales).
+I purchased this Instant Pot (this link contains affiliate links and I do get a percentage of sales).
 It’s so easy to use and I’m completely hooked.

 You may have seen me making this Instant Pot Wild Mushroom Leek Risotto on my Instagram stories a few times if you follow along there.